KrzysztofBanas/academic-kickstart/content/talk/2018-01-29-Singapore.md

 +++
 date = 2018-01-01T00:00:00  # Schedule page publish date.

-title = "Analysis of food via FTIR spectroscopy - key aspects and challenges - spectral data processing" time_start = 2018-01-29T10:00:00 time_end = 2018-01-29T10:30:00
+title = "Analysis of food via FTIR spectroscopy - key aspects and challenges - spectral data processing (Invited)" time_start = 2018-01-29T10:00:00 time_end = 2018-01-29T10:30:00
 abstract = "Analysis of hyperspectral data sets very often requires application of repetitive procedures.
 Proposed solution based on the R open source Environment has a number of advantages including cost-effectiveness, transferability and scalability.
 Code-driven analysis complies with the reproducible research requirements.
 R platform can be used for the analysis of infrared spectra of various types of food samples allowing for dimension reduction, clustering and finally identification and visualization."